boutproject/BOUT-dev/manual/sphinx/user_docs/running_bout.rst

     >>> from boututils.datafile import DataFile
     >>> DataFile("BOUT.dmp.0.nc").list()

-To collect a variable, reading in the data as a NumPy array:
+To collect a variable, reading in the data as a NumPy-like ``BoutArray`` array:

 .. code-block:: pycon